 WFT – Work Flow Tracking: WFT is an abbreviation used in CMS, listing a title’s internal updates (new file uploads and metadata changes)

 Wholesale Discount: This is the discount you offer our distribution partners.
-The book wholesale discount is the amount of the retail price you give away to a wholesale or retail account such as Ingram Book (a wholesaler/distributor) or Barnes & Noble (a retailer).
+The book wholesale discount is the amount of the retail price you give away to a wholesale or retail account such as Ingram Book (a wholesaler/distributor), for distributing your book.
 This means that the distributor will receive a portion of the wholesale discount you offer.

 Wholesaler: A business that obtains books from publishers and their appointed distributors in order to fulfill orders for retailers and libraries.
 They offer nonexclusive distribution to publishers.
 Wholesalers will stock certain quantities of titles, but will usually not warehouse your entire inventory.
 Wholesalers meet customer requests for packaging books across a set of publishers and deliver the goods quickly to meet retailer or library needs.